-RISE are running a UK-wide competition for all final year undergrad and masters student projects, in the area of hardware security.
+RISE are running a UK-wide competition for all final year undergrad and masters student projects, in the area of hardware & embedded systems security.

 Competition Sponsored by ARM

-The competition will be sponsored by ARM, who have kindly contributed towards the prize fund and supply of ARM-based hardware processor units, which may be a useful resource to support students entering the competition.
+The competition is sponsored by ARM, who have kindly contributed towards the prize fund and supply of some free ARM-based development boards.

 Competition Time Frame

-30th June: Deadline for entry.
-This will be in the form of a limited word count submission, with associated images and/or video presentation.
+30th June 2021: Deadline for submissions.
+This will be in the form of a limited word count project description, with associated images and/or video presentation.
 A judging panel will determine the winning entries.
 The primary requirement is that the project has the underlying theme, or significant technical element pertaining to hardware or embedded system security.

-31st August: Winners of competition announced via RISE website and social media channels, with winners contacted and prizes distributed.
+31st August: Winners of competition announced via RISE website and social media channels and prizes giving.

 We will be offering prizes for entrants to the competition and at this stage can guide on the main prizes to be offered.